Best Open Back Headphones: Top 15 Options in 2018

 Here's a quick look at the key features:

-Large ear pads, comfortably padded headbadn, and a light, relaxed fit make these one of the most comfortable headphones you'll ever own.
+- Comfort: Large ear pads, comfortably padded headband, and a light, relaxed fit make these one of the most comfortable headphones you'll ever own.
 Since they're open back, they're highly breathable and are great for long listening sessions.

 On the whole the Sennheiser HD 599s have a near-perfect mix of everything you'd want from headphones in this range: great performance, great design, premium materials, and long-term comfort.
 If you can find a deal on it, there will be few better buys in this category.